rorzen/redhat-owncloud-doc/Quickstart for installing and using ownCloud.md.md

+## Introduction
+ownCloud is an open-source file-sharing server and collaboration platform that can store your content in a centralized location.
+It allows you to take control of your content and security by not relying on third-party content hosting services.

+This document covers the information about the following topics:

+* Prerequisites for installing ownCloud
+* How to download and install ownCloud
+* How to configure ownCloud
+* How to add a user accounts to ownCloud server
+* How to connect to the ownCloud server using a desktop or mobile client

+The following descriptions focus on the Ubuntu 18.04 server and is intended for use by professional administrator only.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rorzen/redhat-owncloud-doc/edit/master/README.md) to maintain and preview the content for your website in Markdown files.